torch2424/made-with-webassembly/README.md

 - `description` - A Short description of the project.
 Will be used for fuzzy searching.

-- `keywoards` - Space seperated list of words.
+- `keywords` - Space separated list of words.
 This will be used for fuzzy searching.

 - `logo_url` (OPTIONAL) - A Url to the logo for the project